argoproj-labs/argocd-agent/README.md

 We are grateful for all contributions to this project!

 Please note that at this point in time, contributors are expected to hack.
 We do not have any guidelines, the build & test process is bumpy, things will change at high speed.

+Please note that code contributions will only be accepted if the changes adhere to the design principles, are following the code guidelines and are accompanied by proper unit tests.
+No exceptions.